 For example, scanning a product package to see a 3D animation pop up can be delightful and surprising at first, but the excitement may quickly wear off if the idea does not serve any meaningful purpose.

-Combining AR with an educational value may be a good choice.
+Combining AR with the educational value may be a good choice.
 Ben & Jerry’s AR ice cream lids matched the playful brand image pretty well, while they educated the customers about locally sourced ingredients.

 Mandiri’s “saving rhinos” game was not simply fun either, but it also made people feel better about themselves by supporting a good cause.